aostruszka/nonrec-make/Readme.txt

 [1] Unless this build system does not do what you wanted :-P.  In that case you probably need to spiff it up.
-So you'll need to digest it first and here's my hand at it :).
+So you'll need to digest it first and note [3] is my hand at it :).

+[2] There is one limitation that you should be aware.
+You should not have in your project two "target specific" LIBS, LDFLAGS or CMD variables (that is those that are used during second phase of make execution) that have the same names!
+For example in one part of your tree you're generating target abc which has it's abc_CMD and in the other part another target that has the same name and also it's own command.
+In such case the last assignment to abc_CMD will hold and it will be used for both targets.
+The same goes for LIBS and LDFLAGS.

+And this also applies to situation when you would like to use two subprojects in one larger project.
+There should be no clash between variables from these subprojects.

-[2] You should know that make works in two phases - first it scans the makefiles and then it begins their execution (see discussion of 'immediate' and 'deferred' in section 'Reading Makefiles' of make manual).
+[3] You should know that make works in two phases - first it scans the makefiles and then it begins their execution (see discussion of 'immediate' and 'deferred' in section 'Reading Makefiles' of make manual).
 This implies that the $(d) variable is not valid during